Packed with chickpeas, eggplant, zucchini and flaxseed meal, you have to try my Veggie Chickpea Burger! Full of flavor and healthy!!

 Chickpeas or garbanzo beans?
 What do you call them?

-I absolutely love a good veggie burger and I’m going to try making a cauliflower burger .. yeah, y’all, you heard me right. . stay tuned.
+I absolutely love a good veggie burger (check out my Black Bean Quinoa Burgers and my Black Bean Edamame Burgers too!) and I’m going to try making a cauliflower burger .. yeah, y’all, you heard me right. . stay tuned.
 If cauliflower pizza crust is possible, why not a patty right?
 We’ll see if I can figure out a way to make it work.

 And until that can happen, I made this fabulous Veggie Chickpea Burger.